 The passenger door of his car opened.
 Karl turned, and found himself staring into the barrel of a revolver.
 But Karl hadn't gotten where he was today by looking just at what was in front of him.
 Behind the gun, he saw Buck Dusty.

 "You!
 You're the arsehole who shot me."

-"You were the traitor in the Handy Pavilion the whole time?"
+"So you were the traitor in the Handy Pavilion the whole time!"
 Karl said.

 "I don't recollect that being a question that anyone was trying to solve."